vega/altair/doc/user_guide/marks/image.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We could also show local images using Base64 encoding, replace the image path below and create your own plot.
+This approach also works with images stored as Numpy Arrays as can be seen in the :ref:`Displaying Numpy Images in Tooltips <numpy-tooltip-imgs>` tutorial.

 .. code-block::